THE A67iC 3-Color-In-1 Predator Pursuit Pack Includes:

 - The A67iC comes with Green, Red, and White LED's.
 The LED assembly is built into a center axis rotational device, allowing the user to instantly change the LED color with the twist of a knob without losing zero in your scope for those wishing to use or experiment with a diffident led color.

-- The innovative combination of high magnification convex lens, specially designed Intensity Control LED circuit, and Patent Pending Center Axis rotary LED module design combine to eliminate the tedious and frustrating LED light focus adjustment procedure found in many of our competitors designs.
+- The innovative combination of high magnification convex lens, specially designed Intensity Control LED circuit, and Patented Center Axis rotary LED module design combine to eliminate the tedious and frustrating LED light focus adjustment procedure found in many of our competitors designs.
 No adjustment required - access and change the LED color instantly without losing Zero!

 - Weapon mounted light kits include picatinny style scope mount for use with 1 inch or 30mm tubes (also can be used to mount light on shotgun mag extension on many shotguns) and fully adjustable light mount.